ponkila/HomestakerOS/docs/getting_started.md

     btrfs subvolume create /mnt/erigon
     btrfs subvolume create /mnt/lighthouse
     ```
-    These commands will create three subvolumes named 'secrets', 'erigon', and 'lighthouse' respectively within the mounted Btrfs filesystem.
+    These commands will create three subvolumes named 'secrets', 'erigon' and 'lighthouse' respectively within the mounted Btrfs filesystem.

 Now that we have set up the drive as needed, we can define them as [systemd mount](https://www.freedesktop.org/software/systemd/man/systemd.mount.html) units on the frontend when creating the NixOS boot media.
-To reference the formatted drive, we simply use the label we set, in this case: `/dev/disk/by-label/homestaker`.

 <details>

 <summary> Frontend: How to define systemd mounts for partitionless Btrfs disk</summary>
+&nbsp;

+To reference the formatted drive, we simply use the label we set.
+In this case, it is `/dev/disk/by-label/homestaker`.
+Please note that we also need to add `subvol=/path/to/subvolume` to the mount options.

 ```conf
 description = "Secrets";